-If you are buying on the other side of the highway you might find it hard to rent to tourist and have to rent in pesos to expats or locals.
-If you are bringing the rental income (in pesos) into your home country then it might not seem as much since the peso is at historical lows.
-On the other hand you have to consider the fact that more rentals that are priced in pesos usually means that it is more likely a longer term renter and more stable income.
+If you are buying on the other side of the highway, you might find it hard to rent to tourists and have to expats or locals.
+On the other hand, you have to consider the fact that more rentals that are priced in pesos usually means that it is more likely a longer-term renter and more stable income.
 You do not have to worry as much for management cost and the low season when there are less tourist renting.

-Calculating the return on your investment is key and understanding the market is important.
+Calculating the return on your investment is key and understanding the market is important (see our detailed article about ROI in Playa Del Carmen here).
 We will say that it is getting increasingly hard to get affordable longer term rentals in the center of Playa because more are becoming short term rentals.
-Airbnb has turned owners into entrepreneurs and makes it easier for people to rent their places out for short and long terms.
-We also hear from many people looking for rentals and demand is keeping up with or surpassing the supply.
-That means good things for property owners.
+Airbnb has turned owners into entrepreneurs and makes it easier for people to rent their places out for short and long term.
+A good tool to check out online is described in this article and our video here.

 Get a good realtor